pqmats/pqmats/README.md

 - 🔭 Currently work as a UX/UI Designer
 - 💻 Studying Machine Learning
-- 🤖 Enthusiast of AI and Machine Learning
+- 🤖 Web3 and AI Enthusiast
 - 👯 I’m looking to collaborate on Open Source AI Projects

 ## Status